 - Formaldehyde-releasing preservatives – Potential carcinogens that can cause skin irritation

-Benefits of Chemical-Free Alternatives
+Advantages of Chemical-Free Options

 3 Safe and Effective Non-Toxic Baby Shampoo Solutions

-- Follow with a soft brush to remove loosened flakes
+- Follow with a soft brush to remove loosened flakes.

 - Earth Mama Calendula Baby Shampoo and Body Wash